JamesCalingo/sportventures/posts/2025-10-01_october_update.md

 Also, a few of these buildings have special names for their rinks.
 I’ve noted which places do this by placing the name of the RINK in parentheses before the (common) arena name.

+(One final note: I've gone and updated a few older posts again.
+I realize I shouldn't be doing that, but I can't help myself...)

 ---

 ### ON DECK